 Bus: 22 on Gore; 03, 08, 19 on Main; 14, 16, 20 on Hastings.

 – There is a paid parkade as part of the building, that unfortunately closes at 7pm.
 After 7pm, we recommend people to park at EasyPark at Keefer and Quebec St or street parking.

 Accessibility: This location has not yet had an accessibility audit.

 – Building entrance is street level with no steps at front entrance

-– There is a ramp to reach the elevator
+– There is a ramp with railing to reach the elevator

 – The automatic door operators haven’t arrived yet but the main doors will be propped open.